M. M. Mani

-Mundakkakkal Madhavan Mani (born 12 December 1946) is an Indian politician and Communist Party of India (Marxist) leader. ^{[1]} He is elected as the MLA from Udumbanchola constituency.
+Mundakkakkal Madhavan Mani (born 12 December 1946) is an Indian politician and Communist Party of India (Marxist) leader. ^{[1]} He was elected as the MLA from Udumbanchola constituency.
 He was the former District Secretary of Communist Party of India (Marxist).

 He contested from Udumbanchola constituency in 1996 but failed.
 He became the Idukki district secretary of CPI(M) in 1985 for the first time and was elected eight times consecutively to the post.
 He was elected from Udumbanchola constituency to Kerala assembly in May 2016.

-In 2021 Kerala legislative elections he was re-elected from the same constituency by defeating the congress candidate E.M.
-Augusty of the Congress by a margin of 38,305 votes.
+In 2021 Kerala legislative elections he was re-elected from the same constituency by defeating the congress candidate E. M. Augusty of the Congress by a margin of 38,305 votes.

 Controversies

-On 14 July 2022, CPI(M) MLA MM Mani made a controversial remark against opposition MLA KK Rema, saying that "A woman became a widow.
+On 14 July 2022, Mani made a controversial remark against opposition MLA K. K. Rema, saying that "A woman became a widow.
 That is her fate.
 We are not responsible for that".
 This remark drew flak from the opposition, who demanded his apology.
 The Speaker of the Assembly said that the comments would be inspected.